-To the Editor of "The Nursing Record."
+To the Editor of " The Nursing Record."

-Sir.-The Eighteenth Recommendation of the General Medical Council is likely to become as famous as "Tract Ninety" by Cardinal Newman.
-The Recommendation to the different examining and licensing bodies is as follows: "Every student should be required to attend for three months the indoor practice of a lying-in Hospital, or to have been present at not less than twelve confinements, at least three of which he should have conducted personally, under the direct supervision of a Registered Practitioner"
+Sir.--The Eighteenth Recommendation of the General Medical Council is likely to become as famous as "Tract Ninety" by Cardinal Newman.
+The Recommendation to the different examining and licensing bodies is as follows: "Every student should be required to attend for three months the indoor practice of a lying-in Hospital, or to have been present at not less than twelve confinements, at least three of which he should have conducted personally, under the direct supervision of a Registered Practitioner."
+Three confinements !

-have conducted personally, under the direct supervision of a Registered Practitioner."

-Three confinements!
 The majority of us also know what it is-the having "been present," with perhaps six or twelve other students, at a confinement.
-Fancy asking a young man in any training school to perfect his education in business in three months.
+Fancy asking a young man in any training school to parfact his education in builders in in any training school to perfect his education in business in three months.
 Yet Doctors are supposed to be called in in matters of life and death, and not to portion out, as others may do, treacle, cotton, bacon or other produce.
 When one recollects that the three months' lectures embrace the subjects of midwifery proper, puerperal diseases, diseases of women, and diseases of infants and of children, we shall not have much difficulty in recognising the truth of the statement that the General Medical Council authorises and gives its sanction to that system of training which turns out the young Doctor absolutely and dangerously ignorant of practical Midwifery and the diseases of women and children.
 I emphasise this because it is said the General Medical Council, or at least some of the Council, hold that they dare not venture on any steps which will improve the educational standard in midwifery, "because there is a dearth of midwifery cases."
-There is no dearth; there is an enormous number of confinements among Medical charity patients each year.
+There is no dearth ; there is an enormous number of confine-ments among Medical charity patients each year.
 And if our local jealousies and vested interests, and the question of fees did not come in, surely the rich material in our Workhouse Infirmaries might be utilised.
 In the ten years, 1871-1880, there were eighty-six thousand seven hundred and twenty-six confinements in the Workhouse Infirmaries of England and Wales.
 Again, are there not many practitioners who could take pupils?
 Could not the Council license such Practitioners to have pupils?
-No doubt there is a constant endeayour made by a few very interested parties to concentrate all the medical teaching in the Medical Schools, with the accompanying emoluments.
+No doubt there is a constant endeavour made by a few very interested parties to concentrate all the medical teaching in the Medical Schools, with the accompanyinteractive teaching in the infection Schools, with the accompany-ing emoluments.
 Consequently such oppose any return of the system of apprenticeship.
 Every other profession and business has a system of apprenticeship, medicine excepted.
 And with what result to medicine and the general public?
-It is little wonder that men like Wheelhouse, Tait, and Glover are vigorously pointing to the defects in medical education.
+It is little wonder that men like Wheelhouse, Tait, and Glover are pringrough pointing to the defeate in realistic dimension. vigorously pointing to the defects in medical education.
 The issue of this question rests absolutely, however, with the Medical Practitioners.
-The Medical Council in fact has absolute control over medical education.
+The Medical Council in fact has ab-Medical Practitioners. solute control over medical education.
 In theory it may not be so, but in fact it has, for the Council can refuse to register diplomas when the examinations have not been properly conducted.